California is a gambler’s paradise when it comes to casinos, even though casino gambling is illegal in the state.

 Indian Casinos in California FAQs

 The legal gambling age in California is 18.
 But the minimum drinking age is 21, and the majority of Indian casinos in California serve alcohol.
 For this season, many of those casinos simply set their gambling age limit to 21, as well, to avoid legal trouble if an underage drinker consumes alcohol on the casino gaming floor.
 Not all casinos do this, however.
-There are 15 casinos in California that allow 18-year-olds.
+There are 16 casinos in California that allow 18-year-olds, including one Class II gaming casino.

 Yes.
 No matter which California casino you go to, there is little doubt you’ll be able to join a rewards program and take advantage of casino promotions.
 It’s one of the best methods for these casinos to build customer loyalty and brand recognition.
 And the rewards programs are usually, well, rewarding.
 They include promotions like sign-up bonuses, as well as discounts and the casino or the resort.